Program Learning Outcomes

 Upon graduation, our majors are expected to be able to:

-- describe how the interrelated effects of gender, sexuality, race, class and nation function in the construction of identity and identify avenues for change
+- Describe how the effects of gender, sexuality, race, class and nation intersect in the construction of identity and institutional formations.

-- demonstrate familiarity with major theories and texts central to Women’s, Gender, and Sexuality Studies, including histories of major feminist political movements
+- Understand and evaluate major theories and texts central to Women’s, Gender, and Sexuality Studies.

-The Department of Women’s, Gender & Sexuality Studies seeks to equip students with the knowledge, skills, and perception necessary to their realization of the fullest range of options available to them as human beings.
+The Department of Women’s, Gender, and Sexuality Studies equips students with the knowledge, skills, and perception to realize the fullest range of options available to them.